elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 🐞 Did you encounter an issue with the difPy desktop app?
 Please report it `here <https://go.difpy.app/desktop-bug>`_.

 🗨️ Do you have feedback about the difPy desktop app?
-Anything you think could be improved?
 Share your feedback with us `here <https://go.difpy.app/desktop-feedback>`_.